 Side effects depend on the mechanism of action and can vary from person to person.

 NICE guidelines suggest use of antidepressants in moderate or severe cases of depression only.
-The risks of antidepressant medication use in mild depression outweigh the risks, so other forms of therapy are recommended in these cases.
+The risks of antidepressant medication use in mild depression outweigh the benefits, so other forms of therapy (e.g. CBT) are recommended in these cases.

 Areas of uncertainty